initionsAG/ssis-lookup2-component/README.md

 ## initions SSIS Component "Lookup 2"
 "Lookup 2" is a custom component for [SQL Server Integration Services](https://en.wikipedia.org/wiki/SQL_Server_Integration_Services).
 It can be added to the Data Flow of an SSIS-package to look up values in data ranges.

+The standard lookup transformation in SSIS lets you join data from a related table (lookup-table) based on **equal** values in common columns (for each value in your input is an exact matching value in the lookup-table).
+In some cases the values in the lookup-table are divided into consecutive ranges and only the beginning and ending values of each range is stored.
+To join this data you can not look for equal values but for the appropriate *data range*.
+The "Lookup 2" SSIS-Component enables you to do this in an easy way.

 For example: You want to know the currency conversion rate for Euro to US-Dollar on a specific date.
 The conversion rate changes over time, so it is valid between two dates (*valid-from* and *valid-to*).
 These dates are saved in a lookup-table.
 Let's say the currency conversion rate for Euro to Dollar was 1:1.2 between 2015-02-01 and 2015-02-15 and you made a purchase in US-Dollar on 2015-02-10.
 To get the rate for this date from the lookup-table you need to search for the currency (US-Dollar) and where the purchase-date is between *valid-from* and *valid-to*.
-The "Lookup 2" SSIS-Component enables you to do this in an easy way.

 ### Requirements for development
-* Microsoft VisualStudio 2012 or greater
+* Microsoft VisualStudio 2010 or greater

 ### Requirements for usage
 * Microsoft SSIS 2008R2 / 2012 / 2014